polyaxon/polyaxon/site/docs/setup/connections/git.md

 sidebar: "setup"
 ---

 Polyaxon allows to use external git providers for code management.

-Git connections are how you can authorize your jobs clone and pull code from different git providers such as Github, Gitlab, and Bitbucket.
+Git connections are how you can authorize your jobs to clone and pull code from different git providers such as Github, Gitlab, and Bitbucket.

 ## Schema Fields